What Is the DePuy ASR Hip Resurfacing System?

 - Dislocation of the hip joint from device loosening

-- Localized metallosis or poisoning due to shed metal fragments
+- Localized metallosis or poisoning due to shedding metal fragments

-- Systemic metallosis or poisoning due to absorption of metal ions into the bloodstream
+- Systemic metallosis or poisoning due to the absorption of metal ions into the bloodstream

 - Death or dissolution of bone and tissue (necrosis and osteolysis)